badrootd/udp-crasher/README.md

 Currently toxiproxy has already tightly coupled with golang TCP socket API and cannot be extended that easily.

-### Which parts are removed from Toxiproxy?

-Certain components, such as the metric collector and JSON toxic serialization/deserialization, have been removed from the original Toxiproxy project for the sake of development.
-These can be re-implemented in the future if needed.

 ### Who can find it useful?

 Anyone who develops client/protocol implementations over UDP or applications using above in golang, for example QUIC, Aeron, DNS and etc